SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The GJB cafeteria has like 3 power sockets.
 I'd recommend this only as a last resort, and not for a long duration either.
 It's usually deserted on Saturdays and Sundays, and you can enter and turn on the lights yourself.

 What I find to be the best place is the 13th floor of B block (heavy bias tbh).
 Debating in the indoors section usually isn't feasible because there are people you'll disturb, or it's locked.
-There are 3 sections
+There are 3 sections outdoors; the cafeteria, the place next to the cafeteria on the other side of the throne, and a spot with wide long tables on the opposite side of 13th floor (next to the faculty zone, on the other side of the silent room).
+These are fairly empty on Saturday and Sunday.
+Hoo

 cafe down the alley (talk about Mukhtalif)